-The social media campaign that helped a great-grandmother find the family of the man who liberated her from Auschwitz, 76 years later
+How social media helped a great-grandmother find the family of the man who liberated her from Auschwitz

 Great-grandson Dov Forman introduces his great-grandmother Lily Ebert, who survived the holocaust as a teenager, and the inspiring social media campaign that led to her meeting the family of Private Shulman – the soldier who helped to liberate her from Auschwitz in 1945.